openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    side effect
    evaluation

-Each operand of the *conditional-or* operator must be of type *boolean*, or *Boolean*.
+Each operand of the *conditional-or* operator must be of type *boolean* or *Boolean*.
 Otherwise, a compile-time error occurs.

 The left-hand operand expression is first evaluated at runtime.
 If the result